beeware/briefcase/docs/reference/platforms/android/gradle.rst

     <uses-permission android:name="android.permission.HIGH_SAMPLING_RATE_SENSORS">

-``target_sdk_version``
+``target_os_version``
 ----------------------

-The SDK version that the app will target.
-This controls the APIs that are available for use in your application.
-This is *not* the Android version; it is the underlying SDK version.
-For example, Android 15 uses an SDK version of 35; if you wanted to specify Android 15 as your target SDK version, you would define ``target_sdk_version = "35"``.
+The API level that the app will target.
+This controls the version of Android tools that are used to build your app (by setting the ``compileSdkVersion`` for your app), and the forwards compatibility behavioral changes your app will enable (by setting the ``targetSdkVersion`` setting).
+This is *not* the Android version; it is the underlying API level.
+For example, Android 15 uses an API level of 35; if you wanted to specify Android 15 as your target API level, you would define ``target_os_version = "35"``.

 ``version_code``
 ----------------